 - F&B Market in China according to the AR: The entire food and beverage consumer market remained relatively weak.
 In terms of food safety, non-compliance incidents relating to food safety in recent years have caused substantial impact on food flavours and food additives industries.

 I am quite apprehensive of the tobacco business esp. in an environment I am not familiar in.
 Would the government impose rules as stringent as in Singapore (eg. smoke only in certain areas, impose manufacturers to display unpleasant photos of cancerous growth in cigarette packaging, high tax duty etc)?
 This is a powerful and unknown force which could impact the industry as a whole.
 And reading about the outlook doesn’t help either.

-Nevertheless the food sector have some conflicting views – good & bad.
+Nevertheless, the food sector has some conflicting views – good & bad.
 The relatively good part -> (read here – Huabao International gained about 1.5% market share in 2014 over 2013 and here – The flavours (food and beverages) industry is largely consolidated with top five players – Huabao being one of them).

 Hmm..
 China firm + Not transparent operation + too good to believe figures —> Alarm bells ringing.
 Check out why I didn’t buy Sino Grandness shares (read my earlier post here – item 6).

 Let’s take a look at its financial (see below):

 There are a lot of good points here: